kalaydzhyan/dark-matter-codes/README.md

-# Dark matter tests
+# Dark matter and gravity tests

-The project deals with dark matter detection methods with space detectors.
+The project deals with dark matter detection methods with atomic sensors, as well as with tests of general relativity with atomic clocks.
 More codes will be added with time.

 ## curve.py + main.py